alvaroandresgarayromero/designpatternsheeet/README.rst

 Design Pattern cheatsheet was created as a way to study and collect code snippets of the various SOLID design principles.
-This repository follows the Creational, Structural, and Behavioral pattern components as a baseline for the project structure.
+This repository follows the Creational, Structural, and Behavioral software design components as a baseline for the project structure.

 Cheat Sheet